javihertz/javihertz/README.md

 Javi here.
-I code for a 🏡, ❤️, and 💰
+I code for a 🏡 ❤️ 💰